Parton Distribution Function of a Deuteron-like Dibaryon System from Lattice QCD: Numerical results

-In Fig.~\ref{fig:rescale_comp} we give an example of the dibaryon PDF before and after rescaling.
-For a deuteron-like dibaryon system with nucleon-nucleon interaction, the upper limit of $x$ can be $2$ after rescaling.
+In the following paragraphs we will replace $x'$ with $x$ for convenience.
+It is worth noting that in the previous section, $x$ is equal to $\frac{p}{NP_z^n}$ for a multibaryon system.
+Now, the definition has changed to $x=\frac{p}{P^n_z}$ after we do the rescaling.
+In Fig.~\ref{fig:rescale_comp}, we give an example of the dibaryon PDF before and after rescaling.
+For a deuteronlike dibaryon system with nucleon-nucleon interaction, the upper limit of $x$ can be $2$ after rescaling.
 The contribution in the region $1<x<2$ is from nuclear effects.
 In Fig.~\ref{fig:lc_EMC}, we obtain a clear signal for the dibaryon PDF in the region of $0<x<1$.
 However, in the region of $x>1$ the dibaryon PDF is zero within uncertainty.

-In Fig.~\ref{fig:lc_EMC} we also show the comparison of the rescaled dibaryon PDF and the sum of proton and neutron PDFs, where the uncertainties include both statistical and systematic uncertainties.
-The light gray bands and shaded deep gray bands denote the regions where LaMET results are not reliable for dibaryon and nucleon respectively, as revealed by the leading infrared renormalon(LRR)~\cite{Zhang:2023bxs} and renormalization group resummation(RGR)~\cite{Su:2022fiu} analysis in ~Appendix B. Since at small $x$ regions the LRR+RGR-improved results blows up, indicating that higher twist contribution cannot be neglected.
+In Fig.~\ref{fig:lc_EMC}, we also show the comparison of the rescaled dibaryon PDF and the sum of proton and neutron PDFs, where the uncertainties include both statistical and systematic uncertainties.
+The light gray bands and shaded deep gray bands denote the regions where LaMET results are not reliable for the dibaryon and nucleon, respectively, as revealed by the leading infrared renormalon(LRR)~\cite{Zhang:2023bxs} and renormalization group resummation(RGR)~\cite{Su:2022fiu} analysis in ~Appendix B. At small $x$ regions, the LRR+RGR-improved results blow up, indicating that the higher twist contribution cannot be neglected.
 Similarly, at large $x$ regions, the same instability occurs.
-In reliable regions the NLO results are consistent with those incorporating the LRR and RGR effects.
-For illustration purpose, in Fig.~\ref{D_P_ratio} we plot the ratio of the rescaled dibaryon PDF and the sum of proton and neutron PDFs, with $x$ ranging from $0.2$ to $0.8$ where LaMET theory is reliable.
+In reliable regions, the NLO results are consistent with those incorporating the LRR and RGR effects.
+For illustration purposes, in Fig.~\ref{D_P_ratio} we plot the ratio of the rescaled dibaryon PDF and the sum of proton and neutron PDFs, with $x$ ranging from $0.2$ to $0.8$, where the LaMET theory is reliable.
 When $x$ is larger than 0.7 divergence appears since nucleon results as denominators are very close to zero.
 One can see that at $m_\pi \sim 293$ MeV, the dibaryon PDF is generally smaller than the sum of proton and neutron PDFs, which is consistent with experiments.
-The difference is more prominent for the small volume (C24P29) than for the large one (C32P29).
-At $m_\pi \sim 940$ MeV, the dibaryon PDF is larger than the sum of proton and neutron PDFs.
-This may indicate different binding nature of the two-nucleon system at different pion masses.
-Nevertheless, the ratio is consistent with $1$ within $1-2\sigma$ for all three ensembles.
-More precise results are required in future studies to provide reliable information on the nuclear effects in the deuteron.
+At $m_\pi \sim 941$ MeV, the dibaryon PDF is larger than the sum of proton and neutron PDFs.
+This may indicate a different binding nature of the two-nucleon system at different pion masses.
+Nevertheless, more precise results are required in future studies to provide reliable information on the nuclear effects in the deuteron.